LewBeavenDev/Higher-or-Lower/README.md

 # Peer Reviews

-In the final stages of development I got several family members and friends to test out the page and give feedback.
+In the final stages of development I got several family members and friends as well as my tutor to test out the page and give feedback.
 The feedback received was as follows;

 - Users would like a way to look back at instructions without the game resetting.

 - Users would like the ability to hold down bet increment buttons rather than having to click every time.

 - Sometimes bet buttons can be pressed multiple times by accident so it seems like they have won/lost score out of nowhere as well as skipping a card or two.

+- Maybe implement being able to bank the final score upon winning, to make the game a bit longer.

 # Bugs